Sport, Safety And Participation – The Year In Review 2020/21

-This article examines the key UK case law and trend developments affecting sports safety and participation over the past twelve months, together with the themes to watch going forwards.
-Specifically, it looks at:
+This article examines the key UK case law and trend developments affecting sports safety and participation over the past 12 months, together with the themes to watch going forwards, including in particular:

 - Developments in the law applying to sports participants

-- Developments in the law of private nuisance
+- Developments in the law affecting neighbours and passers-by

 Already a member?
 Sign in